lars1808/Block-Dodge-Parry-SRD-2/magic.md

 ### Studying A Song

-Studying a song is a *complex task* ([page 13](#Complex Tasks)).
+Studying a song is a [Complex Task](/complex-tasks).
 The timescale is in days, and each day of study requires exposure to the song; this can mean paying a singer to perform it, being at the same window each night to hear it sung, or hiring a trainer.
 The number of Steps is dependent on the complexity of the song.

 ### Singing A Song